Heinrich Rau: Foreign trade and foreign policy

 Rau, in poor health during his final years, died of a heart attack in East Berlin, in March 1961.
+He was cremated and honoured with burial at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.

 Aftermath and legacy

 After his death, firms, schools, recreation homes, numerous streets, and a fighter squadron were named after him.
 The GDR issued a stamp with his picture three times.

 Rau was married twice and had three sons and a daughter.
 Like the other members of the Politburo, he lived until 1960 in a secured area of East Berlin's district Pankow and moved in 1960 to the Waldsiedlung near Wandlitz.
 In Pankow he had lived in Majakowskiring no. 50.
 In 1963, Rau's widow Elisabeth moved to this street again.

 When the prominent West German SPD politician and future President of Germany Johannes Rau visited an SPD rally in the East German city of Erfurt during the time of German reunification, he was introduced as "Prime Minister 'Heinrich Rau'".
 Thereupon Johannes Rau ironically commented on this lapse by observing that Heinrich Rau was a "Minister of Trade, a Swabian and a communist" and he was none of the three.